1. Key Concepts in Marketing

 CONTENTS

-By the end of this lesson you should be able to apply the following concepts to your own business of interest, or discuss them with your clients.
+By the end of this lesson you can apply these concepts to your business of interest.

 01